influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 ## Take AWS snapshot with EBS volumes

-Set up at least two EBS volumes, one for your OS root directory and one for your InfluxDB Enterprise cluster data.
+Set up at least two EBS volumes, one for your OS root directory and one for your InfluxDB Enterprise cluster.
+Then, restore your backup to the empty EBS volume created for your InfluxDB Enterprise cluster.

+> **Important:** Backups must be restored to an empty EBS volume.

 1. Identify InfluxDB Enterprise directories to place on your secondary storage device for backup, including the following directories: